-109. At about 8 PM on Thursday, May 28, 2020, Ms. Blasingame and Ms. Rothlein were gathered in a crowd of protesters outside of a police station near the Capitol.
+- 117. Plaintiff Amanda Blasingame is a resident of Colorado.
+Plaintiff Phillip Rothlein is a resident of Colorado. - 118.
+At about 8 PM on Thursday, May 28, 2020, Ms. Blasingame and Ms. Rothlein were gathered in a crowd of protesters outside of a police station near the Capitol.
 They were there to exercise their First Amendment right to protest and to stand in solidarity with those demonstrating against police violence.
 Though they witnessed some protesters throw things at the building, they did not observe any protesters throw anything at officers.
-As police marched from the station parking lot into the street, they released pepper balls, tear gas, and shot rubber bullets into the crowd.
-Officers did not issue any warnings prior to using these tactics.

-110. Later that night, at about 9:10 PM, a large group was chanting in the street at the intersection of 14th Ave and Sherman Street.
-Shortly after they witnessed one individual throw a single plastic water bottle toward the police standing in the intersection, the officers tear-gassed the entire crowd and continued using tear gas to move the group up the street.

-111. On Saturday, May 30, 2020 at about 5:30 PM, Ms. Blasingame was gathered in a large crowd outside of the Colorado State Capitol building.
+As police marched from the station parking lot into the street, they released tear gas and shot rubber bullets into the crowd.
+Officers did not issue any warnings prior to using these tactics. - 119.
+Later that night, at about 9:30 PM, a large group was chanting in the street.
+After one individual threw a single plastic water bottle toward the police, officers tear gassed the entire crowd and continued using tear gas to move the group up the street. - 120.
+On Saturday, May 30, 2020 at about 5:30 PM, Ms. Blasingame was gathered in a large crowd outside of the Colorado State Capitol building.
 Ms. Blasingame, along with the rest of the crowd, was on her knees chanting "Hands up!
 Don't Shoot!"
 As soon as the crowd stood from a kneeling position, officers began shooting tear gas and pepper bullets at the crowd without giving any warning.